rabbitmq/rabbitmq-website/site/troubleshooting-networking.md

 Open ports, TCP and UDP connections of a node can be inspected using [netstat](https://en.wikipedia.org/wiki/Netstat), [ss](https://linux.die.net/man/8/ss), [lsof](https://en.wikipedia.org/wiki/Lsof).

-The following example uses <code>netstat</code> to list all TCP connection sockets regardless of their state and interface.
+The following example uses `netstat` to list all TCP connection sockets regardless of their state and interface.
 IP addresses will be displayed as numbers instead of being resolved to domain names.
 Program names will be printed next to numeric port values (as opposed to protocol names).